-With generous support from the German Federal Foreign Office (GFFO), the survey was carried out in September 2020 in regions across Puntland, South-Central Somalia, and Somaliland.
+With generous support from the German Federal Foreign Office (GFFO) and the H2H Network, the survey was carried out in September 2020 in regions across Puntland, South-Central Somalia, and Somaliand.

 The Cash Barometer is an independent accountability mechanism that combines standardised face-to-face surveys with user-centred approaches to enable cash recipients to provide feedback on CVA, and ultimately to participate in decision-making.